MicrosoftDocs/customer-insights/ci-docs/relationships.md

 - **Export as image**: Save the current view as an image file.
 - **Change to horizontal/vertical layout**: Change the alignment of the entities and relationships.
 - **Edit**: Update properties of custom relationships in the edit pane and save changes.

-## Manage existing relationships

-Select a relationship to view available actions:

-- **Edit**: Update properties of custom relationships in the edit pane and save changes.
-- **Delete**: Delete custom relationships.
-- **View**: View system-created and inherited relationships.

 ## Relationship paths